splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 Import AWS CloudWatch data and metadata
 =============================================================================

 AWS provides a CloudWatch agent that lets you import (or download) metrics, logs, and metadata.
+Metrics are data points identified by a name, and metadata is information that helps you identify aspects of the metrics such as its source.
+AWS metrics and metadata help you monitor and troubleshoot the AWS services you're using.
+They also help you monitor applications, such as Kubernetes clusters, that use the AWS services.

 To import these metrics in Infrastructure Monitoring, add the namespace you use for the AWS CloudWatch agent as a custom namespace in your AWS integration, as described in the section :ref:`specify-data-metadata`.

-During this import, Infrastructure Monitoring gives the metrics special names so you can identify them as coming from AWS:
+During import, Infrastructure Monitoring gives the metrics special names so you can identify them as coming from AWS:

 - AWS metadata becomes dimensions and custom properties.
 - AWS tags are key-value pairs, so Infrastructure Monitoring converts them to custom properties.